Adriano-7/Packman/README.md

 If one of the ghosts catches you, you will lose a life unless you've eaten a power pellet, in which case you can eat the ghosts for bonus points.
 If you lose all your three lives, it's game over.
 You can also play with your friend in a 2-player mode, where one of you will live in the shoes of Pac-Man and the other will be a ghost.

+> The keyboard controls are:
+>- Up/Down/Left/Right: moving in the menu and moving the pacman
+>- W/A/S/D: moving for the monster player
+>- Enter: selecting a menu option
+>- Q: going back (in game and in menu)

 This project was developed by *Adriano Machado* (*up202105352*@fe.up.pt), *Félix Martins* (*up202108837*@fe.up.pt) and *Tomás Pereira* (*up202108845*@fe.up.pt) for LDTS course of 2022⁄23.

 For a more detailed versin of this description, click [here](./docs/README.md).